 Most guests are very receptive to this change, however, some smokers are personally offended that they cannot smoke in a family amusement park.
 I can’t even begin to count how many kids I’ve seen sitting in the smoking areas waiting for their parents to finish up a cigarette.

 You better think twice before packing yourself a lunch to eat in the park.
-Starting immediately, loose ice and dry ice will not be allowed into the parks.
+Disney also announced loose ice and dry ice will not be allowed into the parks.
 Instead, they are encouraging guests to use reusable ice packs.

 For those people saying that Walt Disney allowed smoking in his parks when they were opened, remember the dude died from lung cancer.
 Just drop the cig for a few hours and enjoy your time waiting in line for Star Wars.